Investigating How the Fractions Skill Score and Brier Divergence Skill Score Reflect Forecast Error: Definition of scores

 \section{Definition of scores}

 In this section the two scores under consideration are defined.
-To reduce the number of parameters and to arrive at results that are more widely applicable, we will express each score in terms of quantities relative to the observed event frequency $\langle x(0) \rangle$.
-We define the multiplicative error in the frequency $R_\mu := \langle f(0) \rangle/\langle x(0) \rangle$, the multiplicative error in the neighbourhood standard deviation $R_\sigma := s_{f,n}/s_{x,n}$, and the coefficient of variation $C=s_{x,n}/\langle x(0) \rangle$.
+To reduce the number of parameters and to arrive at results that are more widely applicable, we will express each score in terms of quantities relative to the observed event frequency at the grid scale, $\langle x(0) \rangle$.
+We define the multiplicative error in the frequency $R_\mu := \langle f(0) \rangle/\langle x(0) \rangle$, the multiplicative error in the standard deviation of the neighbourhood fractions $R_\sigma := s_{f,n}/s_{x,n}$, and the coefficient of variation $C=s_{x,n}/\langle x(0) \rangle$.
 For a forecast with no errors detectable by the FSS and BDnSS, $R_\mu = R_\sigma = r_n=1$.
-Since neighbourhood aggregation is equivalent to smoothing, which removes higher frequency components of the spatial variability, $C$ decreases as the neighbourhood size grows.
+Examples of errors that may still be present when $R_\mu = R_\sigma = r_n=1$ are where the true neighbourhood fractions do not follow a Gaussian distribution (e.g.~by having more weight in the tails, or having a skewed distribution), such that the standard deviation and mean do not fully constrain the true distribution.

+From the derived form of the neighbourhood standard deviation in \cite{antonio_derive_2025}, neighbourhood standard deviation is inversely proportional to $N(N+1)$, where $N$ is the neighbourhood width, multiplied by a summation over pairwise covariance terms.
+Since $N(N+1)$ is the number of pairs of sites within the neighbourhood, then for cases where spatial correlations decay with distance (which occurs in most realistic cases) this means that $C$ decreases as the neighbourhood size grows.